-5.11.8 Encourage private funding to reduce finance constraints
+4.9.6 Encourage private funding to reduce finance constraints

-- From April 2000 to September 2022, the construction sector in India attracted 26 billion U.S. dollars in foreign direct investments (FDI) for construction development.
-Another 28 billion U.S. dollars went into construction activities.
+- Cumulative FDI inflows in construction development stood at US\$ 26.21 billion between April 2000-March 2022.
 Maif 2 Investments India Pvt.
 Ltd. became the first-largest foreign investment in Indian roads sector under toll-operate-transfer (TOT) mode worth Rs.
 9,681.5 crore (US\$ 1.50 billion). - In October 2020, the Asian Development Bank (ADB) and the Government of India signed a US\$ 177 million loan to upgrade 450 kms of state highways and major district roads in Maharashtra. - In January 2021, the Government of India and New Development Bank (NDB) signed two loan agreements for US\$ 646 million for upgrading the state highway and district road networks in Andhra Pradesh. - In August 2020, the Government of India revised the Model Concession Agreement for BOT projects to plug delays by imposing a deadline on the NHAI and incentivising timely work by concessionaires. - According to revised norms, the NHAI will have to hand over 90% of the project land (vacant and ready to build) to private developers, thus creating a more market-friendly sector and attracting more private players.